fenago/natural-language-processing-workshop/lab_guides/Lab_7.md

 piece of text (summarization) are all key elements of using language.
 Although sentence generation, paraphrasing, and summarization are challenging tasks in NLP, there have been great strides recently that have made them considerably more accessible.
-In this chapter, we explore them in detail and see how we can implement them in Python.
+In this lab, we explore them in detail and see how we can implement them in Python.